-I'm a St. Vrain Valley School District graduate and a Latina daughter of farmworker immigrant parents.
+I'm a St. Vrain Valley School District graduate and a Latina daughter of farm-worker immigrant parents.
 Growing up, none of my teachers looked like me.
-Now I see the impact that I have on our students of color.
+Now I see the impact that I have on our students of colour.
 They see themselves in me, and I see myself in them.
-If we want teachers who represent our student population, we need programs like P-TEACH to provide support to students who want to enter the profession as teachers and also as paraprofessionals.
+If we want teachers who represent our student population, we need programmes such as P-TEACH to provide support to students who want to enter the profession as teachers and also as paraprofessionals.